MeldrumJon/meldrumjon.github.io/Mac-Terminal-Shortcut/README.md

 # Open Terminal Shortcut in macOS

-How to create a keyboard shortcut to open a new terminal at your current Finder location (or your home folder, if another app is active).
+How to create a keyboard shortcut to open a new terminal at your current Finder location.
 Like Ctrl+Alt+T / Alt+T in some Linux distros.

 ## Automator App